meteor-useraccounts/flow-routing/README.md

 });
 ```

-If you don't have extra content regions (nav, footer, etc) you should pass an empty object to the config like this:
+If you don't have extra content regions (nav, footer, etc) you should pass an empty object to ```defaultLayoutRegions``` key of the config.

 ```js
 AccountsTemplates.configure({